You Don't Know Jack

 We have increased our moat rating for Brown-Forman to wide from narrow,largely due to the competitive advantages enjoyed by its iconic Jack Daniel's brand of Tennessee whiskey.
 Federal regulations mandate that bourbon and Tennessee whiskey be aged for at least two years in new charred oak barrels.
 Consequently, roughly half of the company's inventories are barreled whiskeys waiting to mature.
 While this duration is notably less than premium scotches, it nonetheless provides the company with opportunity to smooth out commodity inflation with steadily increasing prices, thereby keeping gross margins steady.

-Thomas Mullarkey does not own shares in any of the securities mentioned above.
+Thomas Mullarkey does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.